-Rick Hoffenberg, D.M.A.MTD Department Co-Chair, Associate professor of choral conducting
+Rick Hoffenberg, D.M.A.MTD Department Co-Chair, Associate Professor of Choral Conducting, Director of Choral Activities

 SLV Room 206

 - D.M.A., Yale University